ODIM-Project/ODIM/README.md

 **Procedure**
 --------------

-1. In the home directory of the ODIMRA user, create a hidden directory called *.docker*, and then create a file called *config.json* inside it.
+1. In the home directory of the logged in user, create a hidden directory called *.docker*, and then create a file called *config.json* inside it.

       ```
        mkdir .docker